 - 1. Officials shall put forth honest effort in the performance of their duties. - 2.
 Officials shall adhere to the requirements of their job descriptions. - 3.
 Officials shall adhere to the requirements of the ASCSU Constitution, the bylaws of their individual branches, any laws passed by ASCSU, and any other supplemental governing documents such as this Code of Ethics. - 4.
-Officials shall protect and conserve ASCSU property and shall not use it for anything other than authorized activities. - 5.
-Officials shall disclose waste, fraud, abuse, and corruption to appropriate authorities.
+Officials shall protect and conserve ASCSU property and shall not use it for anything other than authorized activities - 5.
+Officials shall disclose waste, fraud, abuse, and corruption to appropriate authorities. - 6.
+Officials shall accurately represent the constituents of the office or college one is representing, to the best of their abilities.